THE CENTER FOR ADAPTIVE RIDING

 Sensorially: The movement of a horse can provide a variety of sensory integration issues.
 A smooth-gaited horse can provide input to a rider to help establish rhythm.
 A rough-gaited horse can provide a rider with stimulation to help organize and integrate sensory input.

-Adaptive Horseback Riding (also known as Therapeutic Horseback Riding)
+Therapeutic Horseback Riding (also known as Adaptive Horseback Riding)

 Girl Scouts